booch-nvidiacluster/nanoCluster/Documentation/Software.md

 where you will set an appropriate IP address, netmask, gateway, and DNS server.
 Along the way, the Nano's start up process may ask you to update your software and to reboot. (see also https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-first-boot).

-4. For convience, disable turning off the Nano's screen.
+4. For convience, disable the Nano's screen lock.

         System Settings -> Brightness & Lock -> Turn screen off when inactive for -> Never